georgringer/page_speed/README.rst

 ----------------------------
 The extension just needs to be installed as any other extension.
 To make it work, you need a Google account and activate the PageSpeed service.
+After successfully activating the PageSpeed service you need to set the key in the configuration in EM and deactivate the demo mode.

 Enable PageSpeed Service
 ^^^^^^^^^^^^^^^^^^^^^^^^